microsoft/dstoolkit-mlops-v2/docs/how-to/BranchingStrategy.md

 We provide the recommended general guidelines:

-1. Each DS project should have at least two resource groups with with one AML instance in each: DEV-RG and PROD-RG.
-We recommend however to also setup a TEST-RG.
+1. Each DS project should have at least two resource groups with with one Azure Machine Learning (hereafter, AML) instance in each: development and production resource group.
+We recommend, however, that developers implementing the solution also setup a test resource group.

 2. The code in DEV must be able to be run in TEST/PROD without applying any change to it

-3. Data scientists (Dev team) have no right to modify code in TEST/PROD.
-They should have only view access rights.
+3. Data scientists, Machine Learning Engineers, Machine Learning Operations Engineers among other members of the dev team should not have permission to modify code in TEST/PROD.
+They should have only Read permissions.
+Modifications to TEST/PROD should be made by deployment of a Hotfix.

 ## Branching